hafizpatwary/flask-diet-app/README.md

 ![Final ERD](/Documentation/ERD_Final.png)

-As shown in the final ERD as well as food and diet tables, a user table was added.
+In the final ERD as well as food and diet tables, a user table was added.
 After completing the initial ERD tables, it made sense that different food can belong to different diets.
 A user table was also added so that a diet plan can only be modified or deleted by the owner of diet only.
 The agile methodology enabled the addition of this features, i.e. once the minimum viable product was met, I was able improve the functionalties.